semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem port-forward [JOB ID of running job] [LOCAL TCP PORT] [REMOTE TCP PORT]

-So, the `sem port-forward` command needs three command line arguments: the Job ID, the remote TCP port number that is used in the Virtual Machine (VM), and the local TCP port number, which will be used in the local machine.
+So, the `sem port-forward` command needs three command line arguments: the Job ID, the local TCP port number that will be used in the local machine, and the remote TCP port number, which is defined in the Virtual Machine (VM).

 The `sem port-forward` command works with running jobs only.